Raghav-Modani/trino/docs/src/main/sphinx/connector/googlesheets.md

 Alternatively, set the `gsheets.credentials-key` configuration property.
 It should contain the contents of the JSON file, encoded using base64.

-Optionally, set the `gsheets.delegated-user-email` configuration property to the email id of the user to impersonate the service account.
+Optionally, set the `gsheets.delegated-user-email` property to impersonate a user.
+This allows you to share Google Sheets with this email instead of the service account.
-If this property is set, there is no need to share the google sheets with the service account email id.
-Instead, share the sheets to this user email.

 ## Metadata sheet